mj-meyer/mjmeyer.dev/src/content/garden/test-note-for-garden.md

 ---
-title: Test For Garden
-publishDatetime: 2024-08-25T11:18:32Z
-updateDatetime: 2024-08-25T11:18:32Z
-description: This is just a test note for testing
-noteState: seedling
+description: I only want to test of the frontmatter title that's missing will still get a title based of the URL structure.
+What do you think?
 tags:
-  - seedling
+  - oneTag
+publishDatetime: 2024-09-02T14:30:00.000Z
+updateDatetime: 2024-09-07T14:30:00.000Z
 publish: true
+title: Test for Garden
+noteState: seedling
+type: garden
 incomingLinks:
-  - test-for-now-page
-  - test-stream-note
-  - test-note-for-garden-two
+  - test-stream-note-four-thats-a-video
 outgoingLinks:
   - untitled-5
-  - test-stream-note
+  - test-stream-note-for-a-book
 ---
 # Test for Garden

+The most important part of this note, is the fact that it doesn't have a title in the frontmatter.
+So the title should be inferred from the url.

+I only

 This is a test for the garden note which is going to be a seedling.
 Just trying to test out and see how this looks.

 oh this is a big note which links to [which should not exist Upper case and 5 with ! in here](/unpublished)

-but it will also link to something legit like [test stream note](test-stream-note)
+but it will also link to something legit like [test stream note for a book](test-stream-note-for-a-book)